Approximately 54 million adults in the United States have been diagnosed with some kind of arthritis.

 If you’re ready to try using cannabis to treat your arthritis and live in or around the Las Vegas area, we can help.

-Come to visit us at Inyo Fine Cannabis dispensary today, or order online and have your products delivered right to your door!
+Come visit us as Inyo Las Vegas Dispensary dispensary today, or order online and have your products delivered right to your door!